 and xmax

-, it needs to be determined if the transaction was committed or in progress when the snapshot was created.
+, it must be determined whether the transaction was committed or in progress when the snapshot was created.

-A DBMS processes the queries of multiple users.
-They can start transactions at any time.
-The start time and the commit time of these transactions are not ordered.
-This means that there might be transactions with a transaction ID larger than xmin
+A DBMS processes queries from multiple users, who can start transactions at any time.
+The start and commit times of these transactions are not ordered.
+This means there might be transactions with a transaction ID larger than xmin

-that are already committed when the snapshot is created.
+that were already committed when the snapshot was created.
 However, some other transactions in the range [xmin, xmax]

-have still not been committed.
-Since the data of the committed and uncommitted transactions needs to be handled properly, an array of transaction IDs xip
+might still be uncommitted.
+Since the data of committed and uncommitted transactions must be handled properly, an array of transaction IDs xip

 is defined.
-It contains all transactions that are larger than xmin
+It contains all transactions larger than xmin

 and lower than xmax